semperos/techylinguist-site/content/posts/2012/03/13/clojure-language-primer.md

 **Work in Progress**

-In my opinion, once you get comfortable with general Lisp-ness and Java-ness, as well as the beginnings of what functional programming is all about, you really only need about 35 functions (or pairs of functions) to get rolling with Clojure, plus the host interop syntax.
+In my opinion, once you get comfortable with general Lisp-ness and Java-ness, as well as the beginnings of what functional programming is all about, you really only need less than 40 functions (or pairs of functions) to get rolling with Clojure, plus the host interop syntax.

 These are they, with brief, over-simplified explanations and examples.